sqlsizer/ps-sqlsizer/README.md

 The initial set of graph nodes needs to be defined before start of the scripts.

-Each graph node is represented by the row in *SqlSizer.Processing* table that has following information:
+Each graph node is represented by the row in *SqlSizer.Processing* tables that has following information:
 -  Schema name
 -  Table name
 -  Primary key values